 Katherine manages the sustainability and certification process of projects for institutional and corporate clients.
 She is passionate about finding synergies in the built environment that enhance the management of resources.
 Katherine’s degrees in Mathematics and Applied Physical Analysis have led to her roles that include experience in Commissioning and MEP Construction Management.
 She is completing an Executive Master’s degree in Natural Resources from Virginia Tech’s Center for Leadership in Global Sustainability, and is also a member of the USGBC Nebraska Flatwater Advisory Board and the Green Omaha Coalition Board.

 Adam manages sustainability and commissioning projects for clients.
-His experience includes energy modeling and construction management where he earned his certification as a Certified Passive House Designer Consultant and a Passive House Trainer.
+His experience includes energy modeling and construction management where he earned his certification as a Certified Passive House Designer Consultant, Certified Commissioning Technician, and a Passive House Trainer.
 As a civil and environmental engineer, Adam broadens the knowledge of our building science team.
 He is passionate about sustainability and enjoys getting "hands-on" implementing home energy conservation measures in his personal time.

 Robin manages the firm's resource and project planning process and has been with Forte Building Science since 2007.
 She loves working with her internal and external teams to ensure deliverables are delivered on schedule and project scopes are fully executed.
 Robin previously worked in finance where she developed her organizational and analytical expertise.
 She utilizes that expertise to ensure our team efficiently meets the needs of our clients.